Gerry84/Election_Analysis/README.md

 * Denver
 * Arapahoe<br>
 <br>

-The number of votes and percentage of the total number of votes in each county were:<br>
+The number of votes and percentage of the total number of votes in each county were:

 * Jefferson: 10.5% (38,855)
 * Denver: 82.8% (306,055)
 * Arapahoe: 6.7% (24,801)